STXV3 Equities Automated Trading System

 Results are based on roughly 10K dollars per position traded, so leveraged with 4:1 margin, it would require about $2500 for each position.
 The amount of capital required to trade the systems is a fraction of the capital available in an account funded with 25K and using 4:1, so that the system can be scaled.

-For example for the month of November there was a total of $2560 simulated profit for all three systems.
+For example for the months of November and December 2018 there was a total of $4833.24 simulated profit for all three systems.

 The system requires an Interactive Brokers account and an NDA is required.
 Call for more information.

 Results are generated from a simulated account and do not include commissions.
 Hypothetical performance results have many inherent limitations, some of which are described below.
-No representation is being made that any trade based on Kairos will or is likely to achieve profits or losses similar to those shown.
+No representation is being made that any trade based on STXV3 Equity Trading Systems, or any Trading System used on the Kairos Platform will or is likely to achieve profits or losses similar to those shown.
 In fact, there are frequently sharp differences between hypothetical performance results and the actual results subsequently achieved by any particular trading program.

 One of the limitations of hypothetical performance results is that they are generally prepared with the benefit of hindsight.
 In addition, hypothetical trading does not involve financial risk, and no hypothetical trading record can completely account for the impact of financial risk in actual trading.
 For example, the ability to withstand losses or adhere to a particular trading program in spite of trading losses are material points which can also adversely affect actual trading results.
 There are numerous other factors related to the markets in general or to the implementation of any specific trading program which cannot be fully account for in the preparation of hypothetical performance results and all of which can adversely affect actual trading results.